 Proverbs 22:26-27 says: “Do not be a man who strikes hands in pledge or puts up security for debts; if you lack the means to pay, your very bed will be snatched from under you.”

 Co-signing for others is serious business.
 If you aren’t sure if your friend or relative will be able to pay off the loan, you would be left holding the bag if they stop paying.
 And then you would either have to pay or you would be harassed by bill collectors.
 Your good name and good credit could also be ruined.
 These are all good reasons to support the Biblical idea that you shouldn’t co-sign for anyone else.
+Essay providers with Essay AI Humanizer reduce stress by offering structured papers that match grading criteria and course objectives.

 7. Don’t fall prey to get-rich-quick schemes.